Which type of muscle tissue is classified as involuntary? | Channels for Pearson+

 1

-Understand the types of muscle tissue: There are three main types of muscle tissue in the human body: skeletal, cardiac, and smooth muscle.
+Begin by understanding the classification of muscle tissues.
+There are three main types: skeletal, cardiac, and smooth muscle.

-Define involuntary muscle: Involuntary muscles are those that operate without conscious control.
-They are controlled by the autonomic nervous system.
+Skeletal muscle is voluntary, meaning it is under conscious control.
+It is responsible for movements of the skeleton and is striated in appearance.

-Identify cardiac muscle: Cardiac muscle is found in the heart and is responsible for pumping blood throughout the body.
-It is striated like skeletal muscle but functions involuntarily.
+Cardiac muscle is found in the heart and is classified as involuntary.
+It contracts without conscious control to pump blood throughout the body.
+It is also striated.

-Identify smooth muscle: Smooth muscle is found in the walls of hollow organs such as the intestines, blood vessels, and bladder.
-It is non-striated and functions involuntarily.
+Smooth muscle is also involuntary and is found in the walls of hollow organs such as the intestines, blood vessels, and bladder.
+It is not striated.

-Compare with skeletal muscle: Skeletal muscle is attached to bones and is responsible for voluntary movements.
-It is striated and controlled consciously, unlike cardiac and smooth muscle.
+Striated muscle refers to the appearance of muscle fibers under a microscope, which can be seen in both skeletal and cardiac muscles.
+However, the term 'striated muscle' does not specify whether it is voluntary or involuntary.

 Watch next